Eureka, a New Idea!

 Often times we create solutions that don’t solve a big enough problem or don’t solve the right problem.
 It was Albert Einstein who said, If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and five minutes thinking about solutions.
 Moreover, we don’t fully research the problem to understand if our key assumptions are accurate.
 The Launch Charter below can help you frame what you assume now about the problem and what you learn about the problem as you continue on in your mission to solve it.

-The biggest question to ask yourself is: why do you want to solve this problem?
+The first step in evaluating an opportunity is Founder Opportunity Fit (FOF).
+You must ask yourself is: why do I want to solve this problem?
 Answering this question will help you better understand whether you are the one who should be working on the solution.
 Purpose is what will motivate you to wake up excited each day to continue the pursuit.
 Therefore, it is essential for understanding whether this idea is good for you.
 If you can not find purpose in the idea, how can you expect to recruit others to help you build your idea?

 Money can be my purpose!
 Nope.
 Money alone should not act as the purpose for pursuing an idea.
 Startups take a long time to generate money.
-You are likely to run out of gas fast if money is your fuel.
-Only a the tiny percentage of startups have become a successful business compared to the many more startups that have not.
+You are likely to run out of gas fast if your desire for wealth is your only fuel.
+Only a the tiny percentage of startups have become a successful business compared to the many more startups that have fizzled out of existence.
 A startup is a long, volatile, and emotional journey.
 Purpose is the midnight oil that fuels your flame to continue working when the going gets tough.
-If you can not find purpose in your idea, toss this one aside.
-Again, there will be many more ideas ahead that you will find purpose in.
+If you can not find purpose in your idea, set this one aside as there is likely not the best FOF.
+There will be many more ideas ahead that you will find more purpose in which align to your authentic self and goals.
+Jumping the gun and executing on an idea or opportunity too soon without evaluating whether it is a fit may actually come at the cost of a better FOF.

 How big is your MISSION?